Bergschaf/Pyduino-Plugin/README.md

 You also need a Python interpreter.
 You can download it from [here](https://www.python.org/downloads/release/python-3102/) (at the bottom of the page).
 Make sure to add Python to your PATH by checking the box in the installer.

 ![img.png](doc/img.png)

+Currently, 7zip is required to extract the C++ Compiler extension.
+You can download it from [here](https://www.7-zip.org/download.html).

 To install the Pyduino extension, open VS Code and press Ctrl+Shift+X to open the extensions menu.
 Search for Pyduino and install it.